yssource/rhai/README.md

 * Relatively little `unsafe` code (yes there are some for performance reasons, and most `unsafe` code is limited to one single source file, all with names starting with `"unsafe_"`).
 * Re-entrant scripting [`Engine`] can be made `Send + Sync` (via the [`sync`] feature).
-* Sand-boxed - the scripting [`Engine`], if declared immutable, cannot mutate the containing environment without explicit permission.
+* Sand-boxed - the scripting [`Engine`], if declared immutable, cannot mutate the containing environment unless explicitly permitted (e.g. via a `RefCell`).
 * Rugged (protection against [stack-overflow](#maximum-call-stack-depth) and [runaway scripts](#maximum-number-of-operations) etc.).
 * Track script evaluation [progress](#tracking-progress) and manually terminate a script run.
 * [`no-std`](#optional-features) support.
 * [Function overloading](#function-overloading).
 * [Operator overloading](#operator-overloading).
 * Organize code base with dynamically-loadable [Modules].
-* Compiled script is [optimized](#script-optimization) for repeated evaluations.
+* Scripts are [optimized](#script-optimization) (useful for template-based machine-generated scripts) for repeated evaluations.
 * Support for [minimal builds](#minimal-builds) by excluding unneeded language [features](#optional-features).
 * Very few additional dependencies (right now only [`num-traits`](https://crates.io/crates/num-traits/) to do checked arithmetic operations); for [`no-std`](#optional-features) builds, a number of additional dependencies are